Primary Sources of U.S. Criminal Law

 Available in print on the first floor of UNH Law Library.

-Available online on Lexis, Westlaw, and HeinOnline.
+Available for UNH users online on Lexis, Westlaw, and HeinOnline.

 Access the CFR for free at FDSys, and Cornell's Legal Information Institute

-Treatises and Other Secondary Souces
+Treatises and Other Secondary Sources

 The Classics